Casbas234/Sapphire-Bot/README.md

 # Bot Invite Link
 Wanna invite this bot to your server?
 Use this link: https://discordapp.com/oauth2/authorize?&client_id=339088503977672706&scope=bot&permissions=-1

+# Developers
+BriciWorld#1434 - Founder and developer of Sapphire Ken#4234 - Web developer and bot developer
+Casbas 234#5853 - Developer

 Also, if you want to test new features for this bot, [add the beta](https://discordapp.com/oauth2/authorize?&client_id=377087253517697024&scope=bot&permissions=-1).

 # Final Notes